Russian hybrid warfare

-Russian hybrid warfare are Russian efforts to foster instability in other countries using conventional and unconventional means, while avoiding all-out war.
+Russia has used hybrid warfare to foster instability in other countries while avoiding all-out war.

+Examples of Russian hybrid warfare include the use of unmarked soldiers, disinformation campaigns, sabotage, cyberwarfare, and fostering illegal immigration.
+Following the 2022 Russian invasion of Ukraine, reports of Russian hybrid warfare have increased significantly.

 2014–2022

-Russian hybrid efforts preceding the full-scale Russian invasion of Ukraine that started in 2022 include using soldiers without insignia called "little green men" to annex Crimea in 2014, and the broad disinformation campaigns targeting the 2016 US election and Brexit referendum.
+Russian hybrid efforts preceding the full-scale 2022 Russian invasion of Ukraine include using soldiers without insignia called "little green men" to annex Crimea in 2014, and the broad disinformation campaigns targeting the 2016 US election and Brexit referendum.

 The passage of the Russian Northern Fleet, led by the aircraft carrier Admiral Kutznezov and the battlecruiser cruiser Piotr Veliky, on their way to support Syrian government forces around Aleppo on 21 October 2016 was part of Russia's "Heavy Metal Diplomacy" within the context of hybrid warfare.

 2022–present

-In the years following the invasion of Ukraine, there have been several incidents in Europe linked to Russian hybrid warfare.
+On 24 February 2022, Russian president Vladimir Putin ordered the beginning of a large-scale invasion of Ukraine.
+Since then, there have been many incidents in Europe linked to Russian hybrid warfare.

 Western sources have accused Russia of being responsible for the Nord Stream pipelines sabotage in September 2022.

-In May 2024, the foreign ministry of Estonia summoned the Russian embassy chief after flights by a Finnish airline to eastern Estonia were paused due to GPS disturbances suspected to be caused by Russia.
-Following the full-scale Russian invasion of Ukraine, almost all airlines flying over the Baltics have experienced navigation problems.
-Aside from signal jamming, other forms of Russian hybrid aggression against countries like Finland, Poland, and Sweden described are violations of territorial waters and air space, and encouraging or permitting migrants from third countries to arrive at borders in large numbers through Russia and Belarus.
+In May 2024, the Ministry of Foreign Affairs of Estonia summoned the Russian embassy chief after flights by a Finnish airline to eastern Estonia were paused due to GPS disturbances suspected to be caused by Russia.
+Since the beginning of the 2022 Russian invasion of Ukraine, almost all airlines flying over the Baltics have experienced navigation problems.
+Aside from signal jamming, other forms of Russian hybrid aggression against countries like Finland, Poland, and Sweden described are violations of territorial waters and airspace, and encouraging or permitting migrants from third countries to arrive at borders in large numbers through Russia and Belarus.

 In October 2024, the head of MI5 Ken McCallum warned that Russian military intelligence were active in a campaign to "generate mayhem" on European and British streets using proxies that "further reduces the professionalism of their operations".
+The same month, Polish Prime Minister Donald Tusk accused Russia and Belarus of aiding illegal immigration into Europe in an effort to destabilize the European Union.